It’s Time for a Colonoscopy if You’ve Turned 45

 What is a colonoscopy?

-If your doctor sees anything abnormal, small amounts of tissue can be removed for analysis (called a biopsy).
+If your doctor sees anything abnormal, he or she can remove small amounts of tissue for analysis (called a biopsy).
 Your doctor can also remove growths called polyps.

-This may seem like too much trouble, but nearly 53,000 people in the United States are projected to die of the disease this year, the task force reported.
+This may seem like too much trouble, but more than 50,000 people in the United States die of the disease each year, the task force reported.
 Men are more at risk.
 So are blacks, Native Americans, and people with a family history of colorectal cancer or risk factors like obesity, diabetes, or a history of smoking or overdrinking alcohol.

 Did you have your colonoscopy?